Our Exclusive Construction Details

 Pre-cut Splined Window and Door Bucks

 The door and window bucks for the log walls come from GLH ready to attach together in the sizes called out on your blueprints.
-You won’t have to cut your own bucks to fit.
+Which means you won’t have to cut your own bucks to fit!
 Each set of bucks is cut to length and individually wrapped and identified by name.
 You simply attach the pieces together and place it in the log wall.
-The two side pieces of the buck have wood splines that will align with the groove notches cut in the end of the logs.
+The two side pieces of the buck have wood splines that will align with the spline notches cut in the end of the logs.
 As the logs settle they will slide down the buck spline without affecting the windows or doors.
 A special sealer is also used at the spline which will provide an air and water seal without interfering with the settlement process.

-Exclusive GLH Wall Guides
+Exclusive GLH Wall Guide

-Typically, a log home is constructed with log exterior walls and 2 X 4 and 2 X 6 frame walls that partition off or divide up the interior living space into rooms.
+Typically, a log home is constructed with log exterior walls and 2 x 4 and/or 2 x 6 frame walls that divide the interior space into rooms.
 We call these framed walls the “partition” walls.
-It is very important that these partition walls be attached to the log walls so that they are secure but also in a manner that allows the logs to naturally settle.
+It is very important that these partition walls be attached to the log walls so that they are secure, but also in a manner that allows the logs to naturally settle.

-Logs Around the Subfloors
+Logs Around the Subfloor

-We recommend setting the exterior log walls on the foundation walls rather than onto the subfloor.
-To do this, GLH includes two additional rows of logs to build up the height of the subfloor (sill plate, joist, and floor sheathing).
-So These two rows of logs will encircle, or go around, your subfloor.
+At GLH, we recommend setting the exterior log walls on the foundation walls rather than onto the subfloor.
+To do this, GLH includes two additional rows of logs to build up the height of the subfloor (sill plate, joist, and floor sheathing) so that these two rows of logs will encircle, or go around, your subfloor.